zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # [fit] to *struggle* when
 # [fit] moving to SwiftUI

-^all of the concepts we've seen so far are alien to anyone coming from UIKit and AppKit.
-It goes without saying but...
+^all of the concepts we've seen so far are alien to anyone coming from previous UI frameworks.
+^So let me be clear...

 ---